 How much does it cost?

 First of all, thank you for asking!
 Linux Plumbers Conference sponsorship is managed by the Linux Foundation.
-You can find the details on their 2019 brochure here (page 29).
+You can find details in the 2021 Sponsorship Brochure.
 Great benefits come with sponsorship.
 Please check it out.

 When does registration open?